 Join in on the greatest Football Manager Challenge – Download the Football Manager 2019 English Lower leagues level 11 database by Dan BHTFC

-About the FM19 English Lower Leagues Level 11 Database
+About the FM20 English Lower Leagues Level 11 Database

-This FM19 database unlocks a high number of leagues below Conference North / South, from the four divisions of the Regional Premier Divisions in level 7 (Isthmian Premier, Southern League (south and central) and Northern Premier Division) to the 40 regional leagues of level 11.
-After the English lower league level 11 at least one league is added until the bottom level 22 of the English League Pyramid.
-A massive work has been done so far with this database and once finished, the current English lower leagues Level 11 database will be completed down to level 22.
+This FM20 database unlocks a high number of leagues below Conference North / South, from the four divisions of the Regional Premier Divisions in level 7 (Isthmian Premier, Southern League (south and central) and Northern Premier Division) to the 20 counties leagues of level 10.
+After the English lower league level 10 at least one league is added until the bottom level 22 of the English League Pyramid.
+A massive work has been done so far with this database and once finished, the current English lower leagues Level 10 database will be completed down to level 22.
 The full release will hopefully be released within a few months time – no specific date set.

 Playing in the English lower leagues in Football Manager has never been better!

 By downloading the Football Manager 2020 English Lower league database you’ll unlock new playable leagues below Vanarama North/South, and be able to take on the managerial position of Biggleswade United, the club where football expert Guillem Balagué is chairmen and sporting director of, and which was made famous for Norwegians football fans as Norwegian Football commentator Simen Stamsø Møller played half a year.
 You’ll find Biggleswade United in the Spartan South Midlands Premier Division at level 9.

 For UK citizens, it finally gives you the chance to play with your English local club in Football Manager 2019.
 And for everyone else, it gives us the ability to take up the challenge of a new lower league club in a foreign nation.
 Playing in the English lower leagues has never been better!